SlimRoms/kernel_samsung_msm8660/README.md

 Change requests and bug fixes.
 --------------------

-For any bugs or changes, please submit pull reuqests.
+For any bugs or changes, please submit pull requests.
 I will review them weekly as necessary.

 Do not submit new feature requests to the marla branch, they will be